 |MapGazer – Using transparency|

-These overlay types can have their transparency varied interactively by moving sliders in the Transparencies dialog.
+These can all have their transparency varied interactively by moving sliders in the Transparencies dialog.
 To open this, select the Map → Map transparencies menu item (also available from the map pop-up menu), or press the ‘t’ key.
 The settings are independent and apply to all views, and are saved when MapGazer is closed.
 The slider arrows also change transparencies at 5% intervals.
 Press Reset to reset all transparency settings to their default values.

 Mark transparenciesIndividual marks can also have their transparency set, either by using the slider in the mark’s Properties dialog or moving the cursor over the mark (making it the active mark) and pressing the ‘+’ or ‘−’ keys (which increase or decrease the transparency of the mark in 5% intervals).

 To overlay a second map over the base map, select the Map → Add overlay map menu item.
 Overlaying maps lets you see (for example) how geological information relates to topographic, or see street map information along with topography.
 You can then vary the overlay map’s transparency using the Overlay map slider in Map → Map transparencies dialog, as described above, or by pressing the ‘+’ or ‘−’ keys when the cursor is over the map (these increase or decrease the transparency of the overlay map in 5% intervals).